scientificprogrammingUOS/lectures/README.md

 Before committing changes, run the whole notebook from top to bottom using

     $ jupyter nbconvert --execute --allow-errors --inplace <lecture.ipynb>

+To make new interactive exercises install [jupyter-solutions](https://github.com/rmotr/jupyterlab-solutions) and set up as teacher.

 ## Acknowledgments
 Thanks to [Auss Abbood](https://github.com/aauss) for making the videos YouTube ready!